Humanitarian immigration relief

 Immigration and Travel History

-Entries, exits, prior filings, removal history, arrests, and other facts that may affect eligibility or admissibility.
+Entries, exits, past filings, removal history, arrests, and other facts may affect your case.

 Challenges and common mistakes